phogat20/Spring-OpenAPI-Swagger/README.md

 - Ensure consistency and adherence to best practices in API design
 - Make it easier for developers to understand and use your API
 - Provide a user-friendly interface for testing and exploring your API

+- If you want more customization options or need to support more advanced use cases, you should still create a Docket bean and configure it according to your needs.

+# There are several other options that you can configure when using OpenAPI and Swagger in Spring with SpringFox.

+Some of the most commonly used options include:

+- Customizing the base path of the API endpoints
+- Specifying which HTTP methods to include in the generated documentation
+- Adding global parameters to all endpoints
+- Specifying custom response messages for specific HTTP status codes
+- Securing your API documentation with basic authentication or OAuth2